 What are some classes you have taken while at the Harriman?

 In addition to my work on Ukraine, I’m focusing a lot on Russia, because you cannot study Ukraine without understanding Russia.

-Currently I’m taking Politics in Russia with Professor Elise Giuliano.
+Currently, I’m taking Politics in Russia with Professor Elise Giuliano.
 Last semester I took a history class called Russian History on Trial with Professor Rhiannon Dowling on the history of Russia’s judicial system.
 This semester I’m taking another course with her about monuments and memory in Eastern Europe.

 I’m also learning about Russia’s energy politics with Professor Natasha Udensiva.
-We’re examining the oil and gas industry in Russia and other business relations with countries who have energy resources.
+We’re examining the oil and gas industry in Russia and other business relations with countries that have energy resources.
 I’m also taking Russian literature with Professor Irina Reyfman.